TaleLearnCode/NavigatingTheMaze/Demos/readme.md

 > [!NOTE]
 >
-> ADRs 0004 and 0005 are actual ADRs with minor changes in order to remove sensitive data.
+> ADRs 0004 and 0005 are actual ADRs with minor changes to remove sensitive data.